GabeHardgrave/DirCrypt/README.md

 `<target>` can be a relative or absolute path to either a file or a directory/folder.

-By default, dircrypt will query the user for a password, which will be used to derive the underlying keys used in (en|de)cryption. `--gen` overrides this behavior, and generates a new file, `dircrypt.password`, containing the generated password.
+By default, dircrypt will use a user-defined password to derive the underlying keys (en|de)cryption. `--gen` overrides this behavior, and generates a new file, `dircrypt.password`, containing the generated key.

 All (en|de)crypted copies are written to an output folder, aptly titled `[ENCRYPTED|DECRYPTED]_OUTPUT`, depending on which mode you chose. `--as=<output>` overrides this behavior.

 ## Protocol

-Files are encrypted in discreet "chunks" of at most 2^14 bytes (this is strictly for usability, so that files too large to fit into memory can still be encrypted).
+Files are encrypted in discreet "chunks" of at most 2^14 bytes (so that files too large to fit into memory can still be traversed).
 File names, directory names, subdirectory names, and file contents are all encrypted as seperate messages.

 Messages are encrypted and authenticated using [ChaCha20-Poly1305](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.ChaCha20Poly1305).